 Event Park Guide

-With the park’s Scarefest event drawing to a close on the 31st October, the season is almost over.
-But you have one last chance to get your roller coaster fix before the theme park season ends and those long winter nights close in.
+The season may be almost over but the Alton Towers Fireworks offer one last chance to get your roller coaster fix before the theme park season ends and those long winter nights close in.

 Park Hours and Ride opening times:

 The park is open 10am – 9pm Saturday and Sunday.
 There’s no Early Ride Time (ERT) available, so you get an extra bit of time to plan in the morning.
 The late opening means you get to ride in the dark, a rare occurrence at Alton Towers and can make for quite a varied ride experience.

 Several areas of the park are within the fallout zone for the debris from the fireworks and therefore close shortly before the display to allow for guest safety.
 They do reopen after the area has been checked for firework debris, allowing for additional rides in the dark.
 These areas include Cloud Cuckoo Land, Dark Forest, X Sector and The Towers which normally close from 6:30pm.
 Don’t forget to check the queue time boards for information on closing times for the queue-lines in these areas.